 BIO5 Institute celebrates generous art donation from Melissa Lowe and Jory Hancock, honoring Marvin Lowe’s legacy

-A large and generous collection of artwork by the late Marvin Lowe was added to buildings of BIO5 Institute earlier this year.
+A large and generous collection of artwork donated by the family of the late Marvin Lowe was added to buildings of BIO5 Institute earlier this year.

 The BIO5 Institute is honored to announce the addition of more than 20 pieces of artwork by the late Marvin Lowe, thanks to a generous donation from Melissa Lowe and Jory Hancock.
 The newly acquired collection is now prominently displayed in the Thomas W. Keating Research Building and the Biosciences Research Laboratories (BSRL), where the art enhances the institute’s inspiring environment that bridges the worlds of art and science.